jvwilge/jvwilge.github.io/2021/mapstruct-easyrandom.md

 ```

 Since there are usually multiple Mappers in a project I started with an abstract class you can extend from.
-The first method test is where you pass the <b>implementation</b> of your Mapper.
-PersonMapperImpl for example.
-The second parameter is your EasyRandom configuration. new EasyRandomParameters() for simple cases, but you'll soon discover that you want some configuration here.
+The first method test is where you pass the <b>implementation</b> of your Mapper. `PersonMapperImpl` for example.
+The second parameter is your EasyRandom configuration. `new EasyRandomParameters()` for simple cases, but you'll soon discover that you want some configuration here.
-This method scans all the public methods in the Mapper and calls callAndIterateOverParams for each method.
+This method scans all the public methods in the Mapper and calls `callAndIterateOverParams` for each method.

-CallAndIterateOverParams initializes the reference object and then iterates over all the parameters of the method.
-In each iteration one parameter is set to null and compared to the reference object.
+`callAndIterateOverParams` initializes the reference object and then iterates over all the parameters of the method.
+In each iteration one parameter is set to `null` and compared to the reference object.
 If it differs we're safe and otherwise chances are there is a mapping error.

 Example output
 ---